Academic Enrichment Fund

 - Review the award details, eligibility requirements and award terms and conditions.

-- Download and complete the AEF Application Packet (DOCX).
+- Download and complete the AEF Application Packet (DOC).

 - Applicants must send a copy of their project proposal to their assigned CCTR grants and contract administrator (GCA) at least 15 business days before final submission.
 Your CCTR GCA will assist you in the development of your proposal and budget, and coordinate review of clinical billable events, if applicable.
 They will also guide you through the internal sign-off process for grant submission.